kailash-manasarovar/forgivenet-suite/developer-docs/docs/index.md

 }
 </style>

-This website explains how to set up a local development environment so you can begin working on the forgivenet.
+This website explains how to set up a test environment so you can begin working on the forgivenet.

 Have fun.